cubing/ksolve-plus-fork/readme.txt

 ###### Version History ######

 (ksolve+)
+1.1  Fixed some small bugs in ForbiddenMoves and scramble reading
+     Made orientation vectors optional
+     Moved MoveLimits to scramble file
+     Added ability to limit single moves, with changed syntax Various MoveLimits optimizations
 1.0  Large amount of code refactoring and various small fixes
      Allowed ? to ignore pieces in scrambles, with optional hints Automated the effect of Multiplicators, ForbiddenPairs, ParallelMoves